 \section{Loss Curves}

-This section presents the loss curve comparisons between the CLIP-pr and CLIP-split models, as shown in Figure~\ref{fig:loss}.
-While the CLIP-pr model achieves a lower CLIP loss during training, it exhibits lower absolute cosine similarity on test pairs, as shown in Table~\ref{tab:compare_similarity_pred_score}.
+This section presents the comparisons of the loss curves between the CLIP-pr and CLIP-split models, as shown in Figure~\ref{fig:loss}.
+Although the CLIP-pr model achieves a lower CLIP loss during training, it exhibits a lower absolute cosine similarity in test pairs, as shown in Table~\ref{tab:compare_similarity_pred_score}.
 This discrepancy may arise from two factors.
 First, the geometry of the high-dimensional embedding spaces—768 dimensions in the CLIP-pr projected embedding versus 512 in the CLIP-split shared embedding—tends to yield lower cosine similarity in the former.
 Second, the CLIP loss focuses on relative alignment rather than absolute similarity.
 Additionally, the CLIP-pr model yields slightly lower cross-modal prediction losses.
 In contrast, the CLIP-split model converges more quickly in learning the reconstruction and achieves marginally lower reconstruction loss, likely due to its design of a non-shared projected embedding space.